 Additionally, you should:

 - Create lesson plans that are inclusive – In educational environments, there are different abilities and motivation levels to assess.
 It is important to determine these and tweak lessons to cater to all capabilities.
 Lessons should engage every single student no matter their skillset, so adapt your ideas to support development for each pupil.
+Jennifer O’Hagan, Lead Educator at Leor In Home Early Learning, advises: “Incorporate a variety of different sports within their school curriculum to appeal to individual interests.
+Children may like to participate in team games such as soccer or netball.
+Whilst others prefer a more individualised sporting activity such tennis or badminton. • It is also important to allow children the opportunity to explore all different sports and not restrict them due to their age, physical appearance or gender.”

 - Make lessons fun – PE lessons should be fun, engaging and straightforward.
 Kids can find complicated games and activities overwhelming and demotivating, which can lead to poor interaction and unwillingness to participate.
 There are several ways to make PE fun including seasonal themed activities, in-house competitions and simple skills-based games to boost coordination and confidence for other activities.
 You can also differentiate activities, so every student feels comfortable taking part in every session.